cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

     l = 2^252 + 27742317777372353535851937790883648493

-Since ristretto255 is a prime-order group, every element except the identity is a generator, but for interoperability a canonical generator is selected, which can be internally represented by the Curve25519 basepoint, enabling reuse of existing precomputation for scalar multiplication.
+Since ristretto255 is a prime-order group, every element except the identity is a generator.
+However, for interoperability, a canonical generator is selected, which can be internally represented by the Curve25519 base point, enabling reuse of existing precomputation for scalar multiplication.
 This is its encoding as produced by the function specified in (#encoding255):